Takanawa Gateway Station

-Takanawa Gateway Station (高輪ゲートウェイ駅, Takanawa Gētowei eki) is a railway station in Minato, Tokyo, Japan.
+Takanawa Gateway Station (高輪ゲートウェイ駅, Takanawa Gētowei-eki) is a railway station in Minato, Tokyo, Japan.
 The station is operated by the East Japan Railway Company (JR East).
+It is the newest station on both the Yamanote and Keihin–Tōhoku Lines, and the only Yamanote Line station opened in the 21st century.

 Inside and outside Takanawa Gateway Station, shortly after opening in 2020.

-The station is also accessible by the Toei Asakusa Line and the Keikyu Line via the nearby Sengakuji Station.
+The station is also accessible from the Toei Asakusa Line and the Keikyū Main Line via the nearby Sengakuji Station.
+It is located adjacent to the Takanawa neighborhood of Minato Ward.

 Lines

-The station is served by the Yamanote Line, which circles around central Tokyo, and the Keihin-Tōhoku Line, which runs from Saitama through Tokyo to Yokohama.
-Formally, the station lies on the Tokaido Main Line.
-The station is within the Yamanote Line fare zone (東京山手線内), and the Tokyo Metropolitan District fare zone (東京都区内).
+The station is served by the Yamanote Line, which circles around central Tokyo, and the Keihin–Tōhoku Line, which runs from Saitama through Tokyo to Yokohama.

+Formally, the station lies on the Tokaidō Main Line.
+The station is within the Tokyo Metropolitan District fare zone (東京都区内).